Miroslav Klose: 2006 World Cup

 In the opening match of the 2006 World Cup in Germany, Klose scored two close-range goals in a 4–2 win over Costa Rica, and added a similar brace in the final group game to defeat Ecuador 3–0 and make Germany the group winners.

 Klose scored an 80th-minute headed equaliser against Argentina in the quarter-finals, and Germany won the resulting penalty shootout.
 With five goals, he finished as the top scorer of the tournament, taking home the FIFA World Cup Golden Boot.

 Euro 2008

 At Euro 2008, Klose started the opening group stage match against Poland and assisted Lukas Podolski's two goals in a 2–0 victory.
 He played the remaining two group games against Croatia and Austria with no goals of his own.
-He finally broke his duck during the knockout stages, scoring for Germany in the quarter-final and the semi-final against Portugal and Turkey respectively.
+He finally broke through during the knockout stages, scoring for Germany in the quarter-final and the semi-final against Portugal and Turkey respectively.
 In both matches, he scored Germany's second goal, and both games were won 3–2.
 However, Klose was unable to score during the final against Spain, which Germany lost 1–0.